laurosilvacom/awesomecheatsheets/content/GraphQL-Query-Language/17_Query_Lists_of_Multiple_Types_using_a_Union_in_GraphQL.md

 # 17. Query Lists of Multiple Types using a Union in GraphQL

+## Summary

+In this lesson we learn about unions and how to write queries that obtain a list of multiple types.

+## Notes

 In the refactored pet library there are some more queries that we haven't had a look at yet, `familyPets` and `exoticPets`.

 If you open up the schema and click on `familyPets`, you will see some helpful documentation that says `"This query returns a list of Family Pets, either a Cat or Dog."`